on all Challenges and Meal Plans During the Pandemic.

 Offer ends on Easter Sunday, April 12!

 Regular workout is a big PRIORITY for me.
-Read below how I exercise with a busy schedule and how I have learned to find time for it, even if I’m at the peak of a huge project or have extremely tight deadlines at work.
+Read below how I exercise with a busy schedule and how I have learned to make time for exercise, even if I’m at the peak of a huge project or have extremely tight deadlines at work.

 The one thing that helped me a lot to keep my exercise routine is starting working out in the mornings.

-Ever since I started, this became a habit and I could not imagine doing differently!
-Keep reading to learn how I find time to workout, why do I work out in the mornings and how I turned myself into doing this for more than 4 years already!
+Ever since I started, this became a habit and now I can’t imagine doing it any other way!
+Keep reading to learn how I make time for exercise with a busy schedule, why do I work out in the mornings and how I have followed this workout routine for more than 4 years already!

 For a regular person, who works min 45 hours a week in a high demanding corporate job, I do work out a lot.

 However, when I run through the numbers (I workout ca 4-5 hours a week), I only work out max 3% of my week.